Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Introduction

 \item \textbf{Guard Vector: task-vector composition from public weights.} We define the Guard Vector as the parameter difference between a Guard Model and a same-architecture PLM, and compose it with a target language CP Model to obtain a TGM — requiring no additional training or labels.
 This enables portability across Llama and Gemma families and extensibility to Chinese, Japanese, and Korean.

-\item \textbf{Streaming-aware prefix SFT for low-latency guardrails.} We propose a prefix-based training and evaluation recipe where labels are inherited from full text, decisions are applied to cumulative prefixes, and inferences are used as a single-token classifier.
+\item \textbf{Streaming-aware prefix SFT for low-latency guardrails.} We propose a prefix-based training and evaluation recipe where prefix labels are derived from full-response labels and unsafe-onset localization, decisions are applied to cumulative prefixes, and inferences are used as a single-token classifier.
 TGM (prefix SFT) achieves offline–streaming parity while improving throughput and latency.

 \item \textbf{Responsible AI impact.} Our pipeline provides a training-light path to reliable non-English guardrails from public weights, reducing data and compute burden while promoting streaming-aware evaluation practices.